SIRP Notes Template: Free Download and Step-by-Step Guide

 What Is a SIRP Note?

-A SIRP note is a behavioral health progress note organized into four labeled sections, Situation, Intervention, Response, and Plan, that together record what the client presented with, what the clinician did, how the client reacted, and what happens next.
-SIRP notes are most common in outpatient mental health, behavioral health, and substance use treatment settings.
+SIRP notes are one of several therapy progress notes used in outpatient mental health, behavioral health, and substance use treatment settings.
 Therapists, social workers, psychologists, and counselors use them to document individual sessions.
 Group practices also use the format for group and family therapy encounters.

 The format works across therapy styles.
 CBT, motivational interviewing, and psychodynamic therapy all fit within the SIRP structure.
 The Situation section captures what the client reports and what the clinician observes.
 This means the format does not need a strict split between subjective and objective data.
 SIRP is a practical fit for mental health work.
 The client's inner experience and the clinician's assessment often describe the same moment.

 SIRP notes build a record of each intervention used and how the client responded.
-Over time, that record helps with treatment planning, payer audits, and licensing board requests.
+Over time, that record helps with clinical documentation, payer audits, and licensing board requests.
 A compliant SIRP note spans two types of fields: clinical content and admin identifiers.

 Why Do Behavioral Health Providers Use SIRP Notes?

-Behavioral health providers use SIRP notes because the format cleanly separates what the client experienced from what the clinician did, which fits talk therapy better than formats built around a subjective-versus-objective split.
+Behavioral health providers choose SIRP notes for one main reason.
+The format separates what the client experienced from what the clinician did.
 That separation matters for clinical review and for billing.

 SOAP notes include an Objective section and an Assessment section.
 Both work well in a medical setting.
 In talk therapy, the distinction is less clear.
 A client's words are often both the reported complaint and the clinical data.
 SIRP avoids this problem.
 All client information goes into the Situation section.
 The clinician's actions go into the Intervention section alone.